Richard Coles

 BirthdayMar 26, 1962

 BiographyRichard Keith Robert Coles (born 26 March 1962) is an English writer, radio presenter and Church of England priest.
-He first came to prominence as the multi-instrumentalist who partnered Jimmy Somerville in the 1980s band the Communards.
-They achieved three UK top-10 hits, including the No. 1 record and best-selling single of 1986, a dance version of "Don't Leave Me This Way".
+After playing in the 1980s band Bronski Beat, he came to prominence as the multi-instrumentalist who partnered Jimmy Somerville in the band the Communards.
+They achieved three UK top-10 hits, including the No. 1 record and best-selling single of 1986, a cover version of "Don't Leave Me This Way".

 Coles frequently appears on radio and television as well as in newspapers and, from March 2011 until March 2023, was the co-host of BBC Radio 4's Saturday Live programme.
 He is a regular contributor to the television shows QI, Would I Lie to You? and Have I Got News for You.
 He is the chancellor of the University of Northampton, a former honorary chaplain to the Worshipful Company of Leathersellers, and a patron of social housing project Greatwell Homes in Wellingborough.